 Warning: Whenever you wish to run

-bcdedit from Windows, you’ll first need to restore the Microsoft folders back temporarily, then afterwards rename it back.
+bcdedit from Windows, or run Windows Memory Diagnostics, you’ll first need to restore the Microsoft folders back temporarily, then afterwards rename it back.

 Step 3 – Install Clover EFI files